pulumi/docs/pulumi-hugo/themes/default/content/docs/pulumi-cloud/oidc/azure.md

 #### Pulumi ESC

-You can learn more about setting up OIDC for Pulumi ESC by referring to the [relevant Pulumi documentation](/docs/pulumi-cloud/esc/providers/#setting-up-oidc).
 The below is an example of a valid subject claim for the `development` environment of the `contoso` organization:

 * `pulumi:environments:org:contoso:env:development`

+You can learn more about setting up OIDC for Pulumi ESC by referring to the [relevant Pulumi documentation](/docs/pulumi-cloud/esc/providers/#setting-up-oidc).

-## Enabling OIDC in the Pulumi Console
+## Configure OIDC in the Pulumi Console

 ### Pulumi Deployments